In the federal case over George Floyd’s killing, former officers put the Minneapolis police on trial

 What to know about the federal trial of the three former Minneapolis police officers charged in George Floyd’s death

-The former officers and their attorneys have criticized the training given to Minneapolis police recruits, painting it as conflicting and troubling — and in the case of a duty to intervene, woefully inadequate.
-Lawyers for Kueng and Lane have argued that Chauvin, who had 19 years’ service and was Kueng’s field training officer, was in command of the scene, and the attorneys have asked why an officer with a history of complaints against him was in such a position in the first place.
+The former officers and their attorneys have criticized the training given to Minneapolis police recruits, painting it as conflicting and troubling — and, in the case of a duty to intervene, woefully inadequate.
+Lawyers for Kueng and Lane have argued that Chauvin, who had 19 years’ service and was Kueng’s field training officer, was in command of the scene, and the attorneys have asked why an officer with a history of complaints against him was in such a position.

 Lawyers for all three officers have called attention to the ongoing state and federal investigations into the MPD’s training and culture.
 They have pointed to a “cops versus the world” mentality within the department that they say strongly discourages other officers from challenging their colleagues, if the officers even recognize that what is happening is wrong.

-Kueng told a jury last week that he did not recognize the neck restraint that Chauvin was using because he had not explicitly been trained in such a technique and could not perceive how much pressure Chauvin was applying.
+Kueng told a jury last week that he did not recognize the neck restraint that Chauvin was using, because he had not explicitly been trained in such a technique and could not perceive how much pressure Chauvin was applying.
 His attorney, Thomas Plunkett, pointed to language in the MPD policy manual that said officers who had been trained to use a neck restraint had “authorization” to use it.

-“Not knowing” what exactly was allowed or who was allowed to use it, Kueng claimed, led him to believe Chauvin was adhering to policy as he pressed his knees into Floyd’s neck and upper back for 9½ minutes, even as the man went limp and lost a pulse.
+“Not knowing” what exactly was allowed or who was allowed to use it, Kueng claimed, led him to believe that Chauvin was adhering to policy as he pressed his knees into Floyd’s neck and upper back for 9½ minutes, even as the man went limp and lost a pulse.
 When Chauvin rejected Lane’s suggestion to “roll” the man into a different position, Kueng said he simply followed Chauvin’s lead.

 “He was my senior officer, and I trusted his advice,” Kueng said, repeatedly telling the jury that he had been trained to defer to veteran officers such as Chauvin, who he said had the power and influence to get him fired even when no longer his direct supervisor.
 Prosecutors have strongly pushed back against this claim, pointing out that Kueng and the others were full-fledged officers of the same rank as Chauvin and were sworn to uphold the same policies and duties.